waymondrang/echelon/readme.md

 #### MongoDB Support

-By linking Echelon to a MongoDB database, Echelon will collect information about the users in the server(s), including the number of commands used and the amount of bad words typed.
+By linking Echelon to a MongoDB database, Echelon will collect information about the users in each server, including the number of commands used and the amount of bad words typed.
 A different database is used for each server, making user data independent.

-If no MongoDB database is linked, the bot and all of the commands will still work!
+If no MongoDB database is linked, the bot will still work, but some commands will be disabled, as they rely on the database.